casey-dalsass/dinners-ready/README.md

 # Project Application - Dinner's Ready

 This project brings me back to my childhood, especially around the holidays.
-It was too common when my mom, or one of my aunts, call out to my siblings, cousins, and I dinner was ready!
+It was too common when my mom, or one of my aunts, calls out to my siblings, cousins, and I dinner was ready!
 Circling back to a modern 2020 each person in our family has a cell phone, and regularlly uses it.
 So, that lead me to creating a modern solution for a "dated" problem.
 Utilizing Dinner's ready you simply use the web for and enter the recipients phone number, your name, recipient's name, and your message to them.
 Click send, and they'll get a text message!